It Could Always Be Worse

 I simply need reassurance that I am not alone.

-I wish not to discredit the pain experienced by another.
+I do not wish to discredit the pain experienced by others.

 I wish not to compare my situation to hers.